Honest review

 Choose Copy That if you want taught lessons and a fixed 2-week schedule

-Choose CopyCraft if you want interactive daily practice with measurable progress
+Choose Copywork if you want interactive daily practice with measurable progress

-Do both: take the course, then use CopyCraft to keep the habit alive
+Do both: take the course, then use Copywork to keep the habit alive

 Frequently asked questions